June 6th through October 10th, pickup every other Wednesday @ the farm

-Marty and Carolyn have been married for 30 years.
+Marty and Carolyn have been married for over 30 years.
 A big reason they decided to give farming a shot was they believed a farm would be a great place to raise a family.
 Ask them about any one of their three children, Caitlyn, Eric, or Courtney, and you'll clearly see how proud they are of the fine young adults they've raised.
 By far, their kids are the crop they take the most pride in, and the one that has always been the most important.

 The farm can be understood in two ways.
 One way is in technical terms.
 20 acres.
 100 additional rented acres under cultivation.
 Fertile soil.
 25 different crops grown.
 6 greenhouses.
 1 irrigation pond.
 1 vine-covered barn.

 These numbers and statistics only hint at what the farm is really like.
 To really get to know the farm, you need to look at it another way.
 Imagine walking the farm road at harvest time.